 Monmouth Floral Society was delighted to welcome Jo Jacobs, a member of the‘National Association of Flower Arrangement Societies (NAFAS)’, with her theme “Just for You”.
 She harkened back to the Covid lockdown when it was a time to be creative at home and to “make do”.

-She looked at the eight exhibits and they were raffled off at the end.
+She used the provided materials and then demonstrated how to make eight different displays which were raffled off at the end.

 The first was a hand-tie bouquet based on a large “wreath” of contorted willow.
 Into this she inserted faded hydrangea heads; crocosmia seed heads; abelia grandiflora and beautiful dark apricot roses.
 This was then displayed in a square, traditional pot.